DanielWeiler/Full-Stack-Web-Development-Course/part4/blog_list/README.md

 # Bloglist #

-# How to start a project without React: #
+# How to start a project in backend: #

 ## Initialize project ##